-CREST's sustainable tourism work in Cuba has developed steadily in 2016, with support from the Ford and Reynolds Foundations.
-As one piece of its work, CREST is undertaking a study of ‘lessons learned’ about the environmental, social, and economic impacts of cruise tourism elsewhere in the Caribbean and in key Mediterranean ports of call to help with Cuba's decision making as it enters the cruise market.
-CREST is also undertaking preliminary steps with key academic institutions to help organize an educational conference on sustainable tourism in 2017.
+CREST's sustainable tourism work in Cuba has developed steadily since 2016, with support from the Ford and Reynolds Foundations.
+As one piece of this work, CREST has undertaken a study of lessons learned about the environmental, social, and economic impacts of cruise tourism elsewhere in the Caribbean to help with Cuba's decision making as it enters the cruise market.
+CREST is also helping to organize two sustainable tourism workshops in Cuba that will take place during the first half of 2019.

-In Chihuahua, CREST is working with local partners on a two-year project funded by the Christensen Foundation, which is designed to protect bio-cultural diversity in the Sierra Tarahumara around Creel and the Copper Canyon (Divisadero).
-Thriving authentic indigenous tourism will increase revenue and jobs and offer an incentive to the Rarámuri people to preserve their lands, wildlife, and customs.
+In Chihuahua, CREST is working with local partners on a project funded by the Christensen Foundation that is designed to protect bio-cultural diversity in the Sierra Tarahumara region around Creel and the Copper Canyon.
+Thriving authentic indigenous tourism experiences will increase revenue and jobs and offer an incentive to the Rarámuri people to preserve their lands, wildlife, and customs.
 To learn more about this project, visit the Rarámuri Tourism Experiences website.